-Credit: 0.5 Length: semester

-Open to Grad e(s): 12
+ILLINOIS STATE CODE: 04151A000 Credit: 0.5 Length: semester Open to Grade(s): 12 None Prerequisite:

-Prerequ isite: None

 This course is designed to give the student a basic understanding of the U.S. and Illinois Constitutions.
 In addition, study of how our government works at all levels, and how it effects our lives will be emphasized.
 The course also deals with individual rights and responsibilities.
 An historical study of American government that covers its development through history.